Bora Bora vacations

 Mount Otemanu’s jagged peak jutting up into the sky, ringed by a deep lagoon and palm fringed islets sets the scene for Bora Bora, perhaps the most well-known island of French Polynesia.
 Referred to as the Pearl of the Pacific Ocean, Bora Bora has been drawing the likes of artists, writers and visitors for years.
 Days here can be spent snorkeling in the lagoon, taking a spa treatment in one of the sumptuous hotels or simply lying on the deck of your overwater bungalow.

-Just a 45 minute flight from the country’s capital, Papeete, a holiday to Bora Bora can be combined with other French Polynesian islands, or experienced on its own in one serene stay.
+Just a 45 minute flight from the country’s capital, Papeete, a vacation to Bora Bora can be combined with other French Polynesian islands, or experienced on its own in one serene stay.

 French Polynesia specialist Joe